xuborx/framework/README.md

 ### Xuborx Framework
-**Framework Description:** This framework is designed to create blogs, online stores and other web systems in the PHP.
+**Framework Description:** This framework is designed to create web applications in the PHP.
 The framework core files are located in the directory vendor/xuborx/framework/core.
 You can develop the web application in the directory app (models, views, controllers) and configure in the directory config.
 Twig is used as a template engine.
 You can work with the database through the methods of the parent model or using the built-in library RedBeanPHP (official site: https://redbeanphp.com/).
 As of today, the framework is terribly underdeveloped and should not be taken seriously at the moment. :smile:

 ------------